-Soon after Laury Westbury ’07 began teaching in the Elmhurst College nursing department about six years ago, she was asked to develop an elective course introducing students to perioperative nursing, the specialty built around providing care to surgical patients.
+Soon after Laury Westbury ’07 began teaching in the Elmhurst University nursing department about six years ago, she was asked to develop an elective course introducing students to perioperative nursing, the specialty built around providing care to surgical patients.

 Hospitals were reporting that as perioperative nurses retire and leave the workforce, they aren’t being replaced quickly enough.
 Westbury knew part of the reason why was simply that most nursing students don’t get much exposure to the field beyond a few hours observing a surgery—and no real experience in the role.

 So she created an innovative, hands-on course that drew from her own 30-year career as an operating room nurse and hospital educator.
 The results are impressive: More than one-third of the students who’ve taken the course decide to pursue careers in perioperative nursing, and hospitals have shown their appreciation by offering jobs to 98 percent of those students once they graduate.

 “Facilities are calling me, saying, ‘I only want Elmhurst students who’ve taken this course’ because it helps them out immensely in getting students acclimated to the specialty,” she says.